tensor-foundation/amm/clients/js/CONTRIBUTING.md

 - `NPM_TOKEN` — An access token that can publish your packages to NPM.
 - `VERCEL_TOKEN` — An access token that can deploy to Vercel.
-- `VERCEL_ORG_ID` — The ID of the Vercel organization you want to deploy to.
+- `VERCEL_ORG_ID` — The ID of the Vercel tensor-foundation you want to deploy to.

 Then, we'll need to create a new GitHub environment called `js-client-documentation` for the generated documentation of the JavaScript client.
 We can then select the `main` branch only and add the following secret variable to this specific environment.

 - `VERCEL_PROJECT_ID` — The ID of the Vercel project you want to deploy to.
-  The convention is to create a new Vercel project named `project-name-js-docs` with the following deployment settings:
+  The convention is to create a new Vercel project named `amm-js-docs` with the following deployment settings:

   - Build Command: `pnpm run build:docs`
   - Output Directory: `docs`